Dallas Felony Attorneys

 Texas 2nd Degree Felony

-Serious injury to a family member is an example of a second-degree felony.
+Aggravated assault with deadly weapon, intoxication manslaughter and sexual assault of a child are examples of a second-degree felony.
 Punishment may include two to twenty years in prison, as well as up to a $10,000 fine.

 Texas 3rd Degree Felony

-Certain circumstances must be present for a crime to be a state jail felony.
+Certain circumstances, envading with a vehicle, must be present for a crime to be a state jail felony.
 Punishment includes 180 days to two years in state jail and a fine of up to $10,000.

 Our Firm Can Fight For You!
 Call (214) 891-3382.